Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Introduction

 \section{Introduction}

 General object re-identification (ReID) aims at finding a significant person/vehicle of interest in a large amount of collection, called ``gallery''.
 It has attracted much interest in computer vision due to its great contributions in urban surveillance and intelligent transportation~\cite{Ye2021, Khan2019}.
 Specifically, existing ReID methods typically map each image into vector space using a convolutional neural network.
 The output in vector space is usually called ``embedding''.
-Given query images, the process of ReID is to identify their nearest neighbors in the gallery by measuring distance with respect to their embeddings.
+Given query images of a specific object, the process of ReID is to find the same identity in the gallery by finding its nearest neighbors in embedding space.

 As the new training data or the improved model designs are available, the deployed model will be updated to a new version with better performance.
-Then we need to re-process the images in the gallery to harvest the benefits of the new model, namely ``backfilling''.
-However, it is common to have millions or even billions of images in the database/gallery \cite{Radenovic2018}, which makes backfilling a painful process.
-An ideal solution is enabling ``new'' embeddings to be compared with ``old'' embeddings directly so that new models can be deployed without backfilling.
+Then we need to refresh the gallery to harvest the benefits of the new model, namely ``backfilling''.
+As it is common to have millions or even billions of images in the database/gallery \cite{Radenovic2018}, backfilling is a painful process, which requires re-extracting embeddings and re-building indexes with the system suspended, as shown in Figure \ref{deploy}.
+An ideal solution is enabling ``new'' embeddings to be compared with ``old'' embeddings directly.
+Then we can gradually replace ``old'' embedding with ``new'' embeddings in the gallery while the system is still active, named ``scroll refreshing''.
+What's more, if the gallery is in scroll-refreshed mode initially (\textit{e.g.}, only keep the surveillance data in the past $x$ days), the proportion of new embeddings in the gallery increases from 0\% to 100\% over some time automatically.